Blog

 Erik Schmidt: What are the unique challenges that Sports Clips faces and how have you been able to overcome or manage those challenges to successfully staff your stores?

 DeLisa Atkinson: I would say a big challenge within our industry is when people apply to us, unfortunately they're not just applying to us.
 There's a lot of competition within our industry.
 If you're in a shopping center, you might see a Sport Clips and then right around the corner you see a Great Clips as well.
 It’s very competitive, so you have to be quick to respond.
-Because we know whoever responds first, whoever sets up an interview first with an applicant, is going to have a higher probability of being able to be the first one to decide if they're the right fit for them and hire them or not.
-That's one thing that is absolutely important to us and that we really stress with our team leaders is we want our candidates contacted within 15 minutes of applying.
+We know whoever responds first, whoever sets up an interview first with an applicant, is going to have a higher probability of being the first one to decide if they're the right fit for them and hire them or not.
+That's one thing that is absolutely important to us and that we really stress with our franchisees is we want our candidates contacted within 15 minutes of applying.
 That's ideal.

 DeLisa Atkinson